Connecting clustering and the cosmic web:Observational constraints on secondary halo bias: Discussion and conclusions

 Complementing the cosmic web analysis, we find that local group overdensity produces the strongest secondary bias signals in our study (Figure~\ref{fig:SB_density}).
 Groups in high-density environments exhibit dramatically enhanced clustering, with relative bias reaching up to 1.4 for the 15\% highest density regions, while those in low-density environments show suppression down to $b_{\mathrm{relative}} \sim 0.7$.
 This local density signal, measured on scales ($5 h^{-1}\rm Mpc$) that do not overlap with our bias calculation range, represents a genuine environmental effect that surpasses even the well-established colour-based secondary bias.
 The exceptional strength of local density as a secondary bias indicator aligns with findings from hydrodynamical simulations \citep[e.g.,][]{Borzyszkowski2017,Paranjape2018, Ramakrishnan2019, MonteroRodriguez2024} and theoretical expectations, given that local environment is a fundamental determinant of structure formation and bias.
 While the local density signal broadly mirrors the environmental trends observed with cosmic web distances—with dense regions showing enhanced clustering and underdense regions suppression—its significantly larger amplitude underscores local density as a more direct and powerful environmental factor in shaping halo clustering, operating somewhat independently of the topological cosmic web framework.

 Our results establishes a clear hierarchy in observational secondary bias.
 In Figure~\ref{fig:summary}, we compare the strength of several secondary bias signals using the average difference in relative bias between the upper and lower subsets within the representative mass range $\log_{10}(M_{\rm group}/h^{-1}M_\odot) = [12, 12.5]$.
 This estimator, $\Delta_{\rm SB}$, provides a direct way to quantify and visualise the hierarchy among the different secondary bias effects.
-The largest integrated signal corresponds to the local overdensity measured on a $10,h^{-1},\mathrm{Mpc}$ scale ($\delta_{10}$), with $\Delta_{\rm SB} \simeq 0.6$ for the 15\% subset.
-The overdensity on a smaller scale, $5,h^{-1},\mathrm{Mpc}$ ($\delta_5$), follows with a similarly strong but slightly smaller signal ($\Delta_{\rm SB} \simeq 0.3$).
+The largest integrated signal corresponds to the local overdensity measured on a $10 \,h^{-1}\,\mathrm{Mpc}$ scale ($\delta_{10}$), with $\Delta_{\rm SB} \simeq 0.6$ for the 15\% subset.
+The overdensity on a smaller scale, $5\,h^{-1}\,\mathrm{Mpc}$ ($\delta_5$), follows with a similarly strong but slightly smaller signal ($\Delta_{\rm SB} \simeq 0.3$).
 Central galaxy colour also shows a clearly positive signal ($\Delta_{\rm SB} \simeq 0.35$ for the 15\% subset).
 The geometric quantities (distances to Minima, Wall saddles, Filament saddles, and Maxima) exhibit comparatively weaker signals, with values ranging from mildly positive to mildly negative, and with Wall saddles remaining consistent with zero.
 The overall hierarchy is robust, as the ordering of signal strengths is consistent between the 15\% and 50\% subsets.
+We emphasise that, as with any observational study, we have the inherent uncertainty of mass assignment that could affect our results.
+Nevertheless, the clear and consistent trends we observe remain robust and physically meaningful.
+Our hierarchy of secondary bias factors holds despite these limitations, and our findings provide valuable observational benchmarks for testing theoretical models of halo formation.